Affordable Housing Development Programs

 Please submit a letter of intent to apply by Wednesday September 29, 2021 describing the potential site and proposed uses of funds.
 This will help the Consortium plan for the evaluation process.

 Proposals must be received by the application deadline of November 3, 2021 and contain all required components to be eligible for review (RFP, Application, and Proforma).
 There are also Reference materials.
 This RFP is an open, competitive process to award available resources based upon satisfaction of the described criteria.
 Contact staff for more information.

 Affordable Housing Development

 Housing Development programs includes funding for acquisitions, new construction, rehabilitation, and project-related soft costs.
 Eugene awards funds in this category through an annual Housing Request for Proposals.
-Subsidies for development include land, HOME Investment Partnership Program funds, system development charge waivers, and property tax exemptions.
+Subsidies for development include land, HOME Investment Partnership Program funds, system development charge exemptions, and property tax exemptions.
 Regulatory incentives include density bonuses and reduction of parking requirements.
 Projects receiving funds include small developments for special need populations as well as medium sized affordable housing development.

 Housing Request for Proposals (RFP)